Aggressive behaviour, self-injury and autism spectrum disorder

 You probably can’t prevent every outburst from your child with autism spectrum disorder (ASD).
 But you can try to manage the aggressive behaviour when it happens.
 Here are some tips.

 The first and most important thing is to stay calm.
-Most aggressive outbursts or tantrums happen because your child has feelings building up and he can’t communicate them.
+Most aggressive outbursts or tantrums happen because your child has feelings building up and can’t communicate them.
 By managing your own feelings and staying calm and quiet, you won’t add your emotions to the mix.

 During an outburst your child will be feeling very stressed.
 It’s hard to process what someone else is saying when you’re feeling stressed, and this is especially true for children with ASD, who can have trouble understanding language.

-It can help if you limit what you say to short phrases or even just a couple of words – for example, ‘Sit down’ rather than ‘Lachlan, come over here and sit down’.
+So it can help if you limit what you say to short phrases or even just a couple of words – for example, ‘Sit down’ rather than ‘Lachlan, come over here and sit down’.